Cduan2024/Gpbraid/explanation.md

         return BaseMat(EigenspaceProjector(W,word,k));
         end;

    The output of this function a basis of the above complex eigenspace.
+Specifically, it will be a list of vectors which are the coordinate vectors of the basis with respect to simple roots.
+For example, if the output of (W,w,1/2) is [[1,0,0,0],[0,1,0,0]], then the